Balance Physical Therapists

 - Stop and go on command

 Your confidence in your ability and performance also are evaluated.
 After a fall, your fear can greatly affect your confidence and limit rehab success.
-To that end, PT includes boosting your belief that you can and will regain full function.
+To that end, balance physical therapy includes boosting your belief that you can and will regain full function.
 With all this information, your physical therapist can develop a treatment plan specific to your needs.

 Balance Exercises in Physical Therapy

-Exercise is an effective tool for improving coordination, strength and ultimately reducing the risk of falling.
+Exercise as part of the balance physical therapy and rehabilitation in Brooklyn is an effective tool for improving coordination, strength and ultimately reducing the risk of falling.
 Your physical therapist works with you to teach you exercises and active movement techniques.